Vorlonhomeworld/BBCL/3 How do I get it.md

 Common Lisp (in particular, they state is slower than CMU CL). **BE AWARE** CLISP hasn't been updated since 2010!

-[Clozure CL](https://ccl.clozure.com/) - Clozure CL is a free common Lisp that *also* offers paid support for it as well.
+[Clozure CL](https://ccl.clozure.com/) - Clozure CL is a free Common Lisp that *also* offers paid support for it as well.
 It contains a compiler and a debugger, *for MacOS* it
 *does have* a graphic UI, but only for MacOS.
 All other operatings system will have the standard text interface.
 It claims to conform to ANSI Standards of Common Lisp which means code from this Lisp should be fully transportable to any ANSI Conforming version of the Common Lisp compiler / interpreter.
 It's hosted on Github, some portions of it were updated as far back as 5 years ago, other portions were updated as recently as 2 days ago.